unicorn-ca/Reins/README.md

 	- MulitChecker:
 		- Checks if any roots activities
 		- Checks for any unauthorised access to pipeline resouces
-- It can also work standalone a it's own lambda function (The user Params are just the request params)
+- It can also work as standalone lambda function (The user Params are just the request params)
 - This also has **CLI** to do local auditing (in alpha testing)
 - This project was initially designed for Unicorn pipeline, but has been adapted to work for most AWS pipeline